-The Prairie Patch is not a traditional farm or homestead, as the land is not farmed for agriculture.
+Prairie Patch Farm is not a traditional farm or homestead, as the land is not farmed for agriculture.

-The preserve consists of seven tall grass prairies, two creeks, and sections of forest preserve serving as a safe haven for Iowa wildlife, the farm reflects Iowa's natural habitats and landscapes .
+Home to seven tall grass prairies, two creeks, and forest which all serve as a safe haven for Iowa wildlife, the farm reflects Iowa's natural habitats and landscapes .

-The farm carries on the legacy of the late Steve Atherton who was a champion of conservation in the State of Iowa, fighting for the protection of wetlands, prairies and wildlife.
+The farm carries on the legacy of the late Steve Atherton who was a champion of conservation for the State of Iowa, fighting for the protection of wetlands, prairies, and wildlife populations.

 He received many rewards, and after his unexpected death in 2008 The Atherton Memorial Wetland off of Ely Road was named in his honor.

-These eco-friendly, smart, and endearing animals are wonderful with humans of all ages.
+Llamas are eco-friendly, smart, and endearing animals who are wonderful with humans of all ages.

-We offer seasonal llama experiences (April-December with a break in July + August) including guided hikes, and snuggle time up close and personal with these incredible animals.
+We offer seasonal llama experiences (April-December with a break in July + August) including guided llama hikes on the preserve trails.

 We currently offer the following llama experiences: